VeryMilkyJoe/optik/README.md

 <img width="80%" src=".resources/hybrid_echidna.png"/> <br>
 </p>

 Optik allows to run the [Echidna](https://github.com/crytic/echidna) smart-contract fuzzer in _hybrid_ mode.
 It basically couples Echidna with the [Maat](https://github.com/trailofbits/maat) symbolic executor that replays the Echidna corpus and extends it with new inputs that increase coverage.

 `hybrid-echidna` starts with several <i>incremental seeding</i> steps, where it seeds the corpus with short transactions sequences obtained by [Slither](https://github.com/crytic/slither)'s dataflow analysis, and uses symbolic execution more intensely to solve new inputs.
 The sequence length is incremented at each seeding step.
 Once it reaches a certain length threshold, `hybrid-echidna` falls back into its normal mode, starts to limit the number of symbolic inputs to solve, and stops using dataflow analysis for seeding the corpus.

 ### Usage

-Hybrid echidna can be used seamlessly in place of regular Echidna by replacing `echidna-test` with `hybrid-echidna` in your Echidna command line.
+Hybrid echidna can be used seamlessly in place of regular Echidna by replacing `echidna` with `hybrid-echidna` in your Echidna command line.
 For example:

 ```
 hybrid-echidna MyContract.sol  --test-mode assertion --corpus-dir /tmp/test --contract MyContract